What is Statistics?

 Data is the master of the world now.
 Every event and activity happening across the globe starts with data, be it predicting the sales, revenue, and cost, analyzing drug effectiveness, tracking visitors in a store, forecasting the duration of the pandemic, predicting the best career for you or the best alliance, and tons of more such.
 All thanks to Statistics, which can be applied to data in every case domain.
 Knowledge of statistics gives businesses and every entity the power to transform the data into valuable information, motivating effective action plans.
-Moreover, applying statistical methods can make organizations a monopoly in their business where the data gives them an edge over others.
+Moreover, applying statistical methods can give organizations a monopoly in their business, where the data gives them an edge over others.

 Best Use Case of How Statistics Helped in Covid-19 Drug Development

 To better explain the magic of Stats, let’s take an excellent use case of Covid-19 and healthcare.
 Then, let’s go through the use case step by step as we have followed.

 Aim of the study

 A healthcare organization wanted to predict the drug efficacy to treat Novel Coronavirus.
 In the early days of the pandemic, where data was scarce, healthcare organizations turned to statistical, computational techniques to predict if the drug was suited for curing the infected people.
 For this, we need to understand the following:

 - the proportion of infected people with different severity of the virus,

 - likelihood of infected people spreading the virus.

 The first step is to write a proposal or hypothesis.
 It is at this stage that a statistician creates premises like:

 Assumption: The drug is not effective for treating coronavirus